yangdanny97/flake8-bugbear/README.rst

-By making the code exclusively Python 3.5+, I'm able to focus on the quality of the checks and re-use all the nice features of the new releases (check out `pathlib <docs.python.org/3/library/pathlib.html>`_) instead of wasting cycles on Unicode compatiblity, etc.
+By making the code exclusively Python 3.5+, I'm able to focus on the quality of the checks and re-use all the nice features of the new releases (check out `pathlib <docs.python.org/3/library/pathlib.html>`_) instead of wasting cycles on Unicode compatibility, etc.

 License